microsoft/nni/docs/en_US/TrainingService/AdaptDLMode.rst

   * **checkpoint** (*Optional*\ ) storage settings for model checkpoints.

     * **storageClass**\ : check `Kubernetes storage documentation <https://kubernetes.io/docs/concepts/storage/storage-classes/>`__ for how to use the appropriate ``storageClass``.
-    * **storageSize**\ : this value should be large enough to fit your model's checkpoints, or it could cause disk quota exceeded error.
+    * **storageSize**\ : this value should be large enough to fit your model's checkpoints, or it could cause "disk quota exceeded" error.

 NFS Storage
 ^^^^^^^^^^^